 Utilize the free analytics tools provided by Facebook and LinkedIn.
 Note what’s working and what isn’t.
 Optimize.

 Search-based PPC is very different from running social media ads.
-Unlike social media that has done a lot of the research for you, you’re on your own on platforms like AdWords.
+Unlike social media that has done a lot of the research for you, you’re on your own on platforms like Google Ads.

-If AdWords campaigns go unoptimized, costs per click continue to climb until it’s no longer worth the acquisition costs.
+If Ads campaigns go unoptimized, costs per click continue to climb until it’s no longer worth the acquisition costs.